-After the bootstrap process has completed successfully, log in to the cluster.
+After the bootstrap process has completed successfully, login to the cluster.
 The kubeconfig file is present in the auth directory where the ignition files are created on the bastion host.
-Log in to your cluster as a default system user by exporting the cluster kubeconfig file.
+Export the cluster kubeconfig file and login to your cluster as a default system user.
 The kubeconfig file contains information about the cluster that is used by the CLI to connect a client to the correct cluster and API server.
-The file is specific to a cluster and is created during Red Hat OpenShift Container Platform installation.
+The file is specific to a cluster and is created during the Red Hat OpenShift Container Platform installation.
 After logging in, approve the pending OpenShift CSR for the nodes.
-For more information, see Logging in to the cluster.
+For more information, see section Logging in to the cluster.